Patrick Callan: Early life and education

 Callan was born in Bartlesville, Oklahoma and raised in Tulsa, Oklahoma.
 He attended Bishop Kelley High School in Tulsa, graduating in 2018.
 Collegiately, he started competing for the University of Michigan Wolverines in autumn 2018 while pursuing studies for an undergraduate degree in business administration, graduating in 2022.
 In the autumn of 2022, he started pursuing a graduate degree at the University of California, Berkeley, where he competes as part of the California Golden Bears swim team via a fifth year of NCAA eligibility.

 Career

-2016 US Olympic Trials
+2016–2021

 In June 2016, at the 2016 US Olympic Trials in Omaha, Nebraska, Callan competed in two events.
 He ranked 67th overall in the 200-meter freestyle and 87th overall in the 400-meter freestyle.

-2017 World Junior Championships

 He represented the United States at the 2017 World Junior Championships in Indianapolis, winning the silver medal in the 4×200-meter freestyle relay.
 Callan also placed fourth in the final of the 200-meter freestyle individual event.